 Minimalistic signage leads to fabulous boutique

-Opened in October 2016, the space is one of three freestanding specialty stores that reimagines the conventional department store footprint within a collection of boutique formats in Greenwich, Conn.
+The space is one of three freestanding specialty stores that reimagines the conventional department store footprint within a collection of boutique formats.
 All three stores are a collaboration between FRCH Design Worldwide and Hudson Bay Company’s global store design team.

 “We looked at transforming Saks’ brand language into a localized approach that could be not only an elegant and immersive shopping experience, but a place that was comfortable, serving as an everyday social gathering place,” says Heesun Kim, VP and creative director at FRCH.